-The board of trustees has considered the need for a specific internal audit function and has decided to appoint an internal auditor for Mulberry Schools Trust.
-For the year ended 31 August 2020 the internal audit function for the Trust was carried out by Buzzacott LLP, being the final year of the previously agreed work programme cycle.
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint an internal auditor for Mulberry Schools Trust, the internal audit function for the Trust is carried out by Bishop Fleming LLP.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular the checks carried out during 2019/20 included:
+In particular, the checks carried out during 2021/22 included:

-- testing of payroll systems;
+- testing of payroll systems

-- testing of purchase systems; and
+- testing of purchase systems

-- testing of control account/ bank reconciliations.
+- testing of control account/ bank reconciliations

-More specific reviews were also carried out during the year on Risk Management and Major Procurement.
 On an annual basis, the internal auditor will report to the board of trustees, through the finance committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.